 geometry (GM_Curve),

-weight (real),
+weight (real).

-duality (ref. to CellBoundary),connects (ref. to Node).

 The attribute geometry provides the description of a 2D or 3D curve, but similarly to Node entities its cardinality can be 0 or 1 as well.
 The attribute weight can be used for graph-based applications (e.g., in order to deal with the impedance representing absolute barriers in transportation problems).

 An Edge may be associated with a CellBoundary instance of the primary space via its duality attribute.
 This association can be skipped in situations where a CellBoundary is not necessary to represent the link between two CellSpace entities (e.g. for logical networks or visibility graphs where two CellSpaces connected by visibility may not share a CellBoundary).
-Finally, an Edge always connects two Nodes..
+Finally, an Edge always connects two Nodes.